bunduska/rate-my-beer/README.md

 ## Application Description

-### **App's Features:_**
+A web based beer rating app where users can store their beer ratings.

+## App's Features

-#### ** User registration and login **
+  #### User registration and login

   - Users can register, they must authenticate themselves with the link provided in the email before logging in.

-#### ** Adding new beer record **
+  #### Adding new beer records

   - Users can add and rate the beers they have drinken.

   - The following information can be stored for the beers:
     - name of the beer
     - type/style of the beer
     - ABV
     - brewery's name
     - brewery's country
     - brewery's city
     - comments
     - beer logo's image url
     - rating
+    - date (automatically added)

-- Users can also use Untapped.com database, they have to enter a couple of keywords to the search bar and the beer's data should be populated.
+  - Users can also use Untapped.com's database, they have to enter a couple of keywords to the search bar and the beer's data should be populated.

-#### ** Beer list **
+  #### Beer list

   - Users are able to see their beer list in a table's view
     - filtering function is available
     - table can be sorted by clicking on the headers
     - pagination is available

   - By clicking on a line a pop-up window appears where users can update or delete their beer record.

-#### ** Admin features **
+  #### Admin features

   - Admin users can change other users' roles to admin or to normal user.

   - Admin users can also delete users (except themselves).

 ## Screenshots